nnhsse202223/scheduling-app/README.md

 ## DO NOT CHANGE THE BACKGROUND FOR THE WEBSITE!!!!!
 IF THERE IS ONE THING YOU DO NOT CHANGE, THAT MUST BE THE GRADIENT AND ANIMATION IN THE BACKGROUND OF THE WEBSITE!!!
 KEEP IT AS IS OR ELSE!!!! -Jon Q

 From Team Members,
-Aarav Mistry, Jon Qunell, Max Nguyen, and Selina Ling
+Aarav Mistry, Jon Qunell, Max Nguyen, and Nox Ling